-Remove green tops from the washed and dried strawberries, then slice each in half.
+Remove the green tops from washed and dried strawberries, then slice each in half.

 Add the strawberries, honey, vanilla and salt, to the mixture in the food processor.
 Process for approximately 30 seconds until smooth and silky.
 Place the mixture in the fridge to firm up, this will make it easier to spoon out small egg shapes.

-Spoon heaped teaspoons of mixture onto a lined tray in an oval shape (if you place your teaspoon on its side before scooping up the mixture, it should already be in the right shape).
+Once firm, spoon heaped teaspoons of the mixture onto 2 lined trays in an oval shape (if you place your teaspoon on its side before scooping up the mixture, it should already be in the right shape).
 Smooth the surface with the back of a clean teaspoon.
-Place the tray in the freezer to harden the egg fillings before coating in chocolate.
+Place the trays in the freezer to harden the egg fillings before coating them in chocolate.

-Add 2 cms of water to a medium saucepan, place a glass bowl over it and bring water to a boil, then turn off (or use a double saucepan but I find a larger surface melts this amount of chocolate more evenly).
+Add 2 - 3cms of water to a medium saucepan, place a glass bowl over it and bring water to a boil, then turn off (or use a double saucepan).
 Add broken pieces of chocolate to the bowl.
 Stir continually with a spatula until melted.

-Place the tray of coated eggs into the fridge to finish setting.
-Once set, store in an airtight container and serve from the fridge.
+Place the trays of coated eggs into the fridge to finish setting.
+Once set, store in an airtight container in the fridge and serve straight from the fridge.

 (If 70% chocolate is too dark for young children, use 50% organic chocolate).

 Coconut butter is a healthy and nutritious spread made with 100% coconut.
 Add to smoothies or just eat out of the jar when a sweet treat is needed.
 It is so easy to make yourself, saving you lots of money, see recipe on page 304 of The JOYful Table cookbook.
 It can be warmed and mixed into slices and bars to give a rich coconut flavour.
 An added benefit is that it does not melt as easy as coconut oil and stays firmer in the recipe.